calmkeen/openAiChatBot/README.md

 ## Testing Image

-ㅅit works in phyiscal device
+it works in phyiscal device
 maybe it use real device performance so... just my think..

 - amul